ShantnuS/azure-project-ideas/README.md

 ### Artificial Intelligence

 - **Sentiment Analysis and Social Media**: Azure Cognitive Services offers powerful Sentiment Analysis tools which can help you determine if any given sentence is positive or negative.
 This can be combined with Azure Logic Apps to query social media sites like Twitter and determine the sentiment of certain trends and topics!

+### Security

+- **Build an OWASP Top 10 resilient Web App**: [OWASP Top 10](https://owasp.org/www-project-top-ten/) is a collection of the current most common security risks for applications.
+Azure offers great Web App hosting with resources such as Azure App Service.
+Try building a Web App in a framework of your choice and secure it against OWASP Top 10 risks!